buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcCurveSegment.md

 ### SegmentLength
 Length of segment measured as length or parameter value from _SegmentStart_.
 The sign of this value defines the sense agreement.
-> NOTE When the curve is a cricle, the IfcParameterValue is a value between 0 and 2π.
+> NOTE When the curve is a cricle, the IfcParameterValue is a value between 0 and 2π (or between 0 and 360 degree).

 ### ParentCurve
 Curve to be used as base for the segment definition.